-Behaviors that constitute sexual harassment may also fall within the definition of hostile environment harassment and/or quid pro quo.
+Sexual Harassment is any unwelcome sexual, sex-based, and/or gender-based verbal, written, online, and/or physical conduct which also falls within the definition of hostile environment harassment and/or quid pro quo.
 Quid pro quo sexual harassment exists when there are unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature, where submission to, or rejection of, such conduct results in adverse educational or employment consequences.
 Quid pro quo harassment may also exist when an explicit or implicit threat of adverse action or a promise of a benefit is conditioned on submission to, or rejection of, such requests.
 Hostile environment sexual harassment exists where harassment is sufficiently severe, persistent, or pervasive, and is objectively offensive such that it unreasonably interferes with, limits or denies someone's ability to participate in or benefit from the University's educational, employment, social, residential or other programs or activities.
 In assessing whether conduct is hostile environment sexual harassment, the totality of the circumstances will be considered.